 I see PR people

-With the exception of three articles and one video documentary by the BBC, the dark side of OnlyFans stays hidden from the public in a constant stream of PR.
+With the exception of three articles and one video documentary by the BBC, the dark side of OnlyFans stays hidden from the public by a constant stream of PR.
 The latest stunt features liberal feminist icons Beyoncé and Meghan Thee Stallion.

-At the end of April these two artists, celebrated as the queens of feminism, teamed up and produced a remix of Stallion’s song called “Savage”, with lyrics that mention the online platform.
+At the end of April these two artists, celebrated as the queens of feminism, teamed up and produced a remix of Stallion’s song called “Savage,” with lyrics that mention the online platform.
 This has been a PR gold mine.
 After the single’s release, dozens of online media outlets reported on the mention.
 Rolling Stone magazine, for instance, chose to run this headline: “OnlyFans Responds to Beyoncé’s Verse on Megan Thee Stallion’s ‘Savage’.“

-In the song’s lyrics Beyoncé muses she could join OnlyFans: “Hips TikTok when I dance/On that Demon Time, she might start an OnlyFans (OnlyFans).”
+In the song’s lyrics, Beyoncé muses she could join OnlyFans: “Hips TikTok when I dance/On that Demon Time, she might start an OnlyFans (OnlyFans).”